-This section explains how the Proposal will be reviewed.
+This section explains how the Proposal shall be scored.
 It describes the review stages, preference points and scoring of all Proposals.
-Each Proposal will be evaluated and scored based on its response to the information requested in this Solicitation.
+Each Proposal will be reviewed and scored based on its response to the information requested in this Solicitation.

-During the evaluation and selection process, CDPH may interview a Proposer either by telephone or in person at CDPH for the purpose of clarification and verification of information provided in the proposal.
+During the review and selection process, CDPH may interview a Proposer either by telephone or in person at CDPH for the purpose of clarification and verification of information provided in the Proposal.